OSGConnect/connectbook/FsurfRemote/Introduction.md

 utility, Fsurf, that simplifies running a FreeSurfer 5.3 workflow on the OSG.

 ## Prerequisites
-To use Fsurf utility, you'll need a few things:
+To install and use Fsurf utility, you'll need a few things:

 * A computer with FreeSurfer installed (for anonymizing scans)
 * A computer with python 2.6+ (this can be the same as the computer above) - Most linux/unix systems released in the last several years already support this and Mac OS X versions released after 2012 also provide this